-People with type 2 diabetes 50% more likely to die prematurely.
-We are urgently calling on Government to tackle obesity
+People with type 2 diabetes are 50% more likely to die prematurely.
+We are urgently calling on Government to tackle obesity.

 Increase in number of people diagnosed

 We are releasing today new analysis that shows that the number of people diagnosed with diabetes in the East of England has increased from 338,118 to 352,356 since last year.

 In the UK 3.9 million people are currently living with a diagnosis of diabetes, and 90% of those with type 2 diabetes.